Sleeping with Your Dog in Your Bed – Why You Should

 Sleeping with your dog in your bed is healthy

-The American Kennel Club says 42% of pet parents co-sleep with their dog.
+Research shows that more than 40% of Australians let their pets sleep in their beds.
 So why don’t we all?
 Some of us are concerned our pup will break our beauty sleep.
 Not to worry – Disney princesses have disproved this theory.

 Luckily so has science.
 A recent study from Mayo Clinic reveals that humans with a single dog in their bedroom maintained good sleep efficiency.
 However, it’s worth noting no puppies were part of the research.